Leung-Alvin/influence-analysis-youtube/README.md

 Week 7-8 (By 11/26) Data Analysis & Conclusions PowerPoint Presentation complete

 Week 9 (Presentation Date: 11/30) Practice Presentation Present findings to the class

+*To run the code:*
+1. Download pagerank.ipynb
+2. Open the file in Google Colab
+3. Type "Ctrl+F9"